Islamic University in Uganda: Students

-Islamic University in Uganda, affectionately called IUIU boasts, has students from across the African continent.
+Islamic University in Uganda, affectionately called IUIU boasts of students from across the African continent.
 The first West African student to be admitted to the university was Mr. Abdul Ishaq Hussein from Ghana between 1989 and 1990.
-He was later followed by Ahmed Gedel, also from Ghana and four other Nigerians including Imam Rufai, Ismail, Uba Inuwa and Taufik.
+He was later followed by Ahmed Gedel, also from Ghana and four other Nigerians including Imam Rufai, Ismail, Uba Inuwa and Taufik Abubakar.

-There were many other West African students from Mali, the Gambia, famous of whom is Alieu K. Jammeh, who served as Minister of Sports under Yahya Jammeh.
-He is currently Gambia's High Commissioner to Guinea.
+There were many other West African students from Mali, the Gambia, notable amongst them was the late Alieu K. Jammeh, who served as Minister of Sports under Yahya Jammeh and Gambia's High Commissioner to Guinea before his untimely death in 2023.

 There were students from Malawi, Kenya, Tanzania, Somalia, South Africa, Djibouti and Eritrea as of July 1998.

 University halls

 Currently, the university has four very competitive halls of residence.

 Umar-Khadija, the oldest, is also arguably the most successful hall of residence in sports activities.
 Two West African students were privileged to serve in high positions of the hall.
 They are Abdul Razak Abdul Hamid Musah, chairman and Anas Abubakar as the general secretary in 1998.
 Their rise to these positions was mainly because they were among three of the best table tennis players the university had ever produced.
-The third player was Asiso.
-Suraqa.
+The third player was Asiso Suraqa.
 He was probably the best table tennis player on campus.
 However, the first West African Chairman of a hall of residence of the university was Nurudeen Abdul Hamid of Ali- Hafswa Hall.
 The other halls are Uth-Fat Hall and Abu-Aisha Hall.